blues/sparrow-reference-web-app/README.md

 And with that your route is now complete.
 When Notehub receives an event it should automatically route that event to your tunnel, and ultimately to your local app.

-> **NOTE** Event routing only happens when Notehub receives an event—therefore, your Sparrow hardware needs to generate new data and send it to Notehub for Notehub to invoke your route.
+> **NOTE** Event routing only happens when Notehub receives an event, therefore your Sparrow hardware needs to generate new data and send it to Notehub for Notehub to invoke your route.

+### Setup a Project Dashbaord URL to your tunnel

+- Visit [Notehub](https://notehub.io) and open the project you’re using for your Sparrow app.
+- Select **Settings** in the navigation on the left-hand side of the screen.
+- Scroll down to **Device Dashbaord URL**.
+- Click the pencil icon to edit the URL, and paste the localtunnel or ngrok URL you copied earlier followed by `api/go?gateway=[device]&sensor=[sensor]&pin=[pin]`.
+For example, `https://bb18-217-180-218-163.ngrok.io/api/go?gateway=[device]&sensor=[sensor]&pin=[pin]`.
+- Click the checkmark on the right to save the changes.

-Now that you have both a tunnel and route in place, your last step to get up and running is to create the database itself.
+Now that you have both a tunnel, route and Device dashbaord URL in place, your last step to get up and running is to create the database itself.

 ### Database